 What is a Conventional Boiler?

-If you have an older home or it’s been a long while since you’ve had a change of boiler, then chances are you’ll have a conventional boiler installed.
-In this guide, we’ll explain how a conventional boiler works, the benefits of installing one and what the differences are between this type of boiler and other types of boilers.
-We’ll also discuss how you can find the best conventional boiler for your home.
+Do you have an older home?
+Been a long time since you’ve changed your boiler?
+Then the chances are, you’ll have a conventional boiler installed.
+In this useful guide, we’ll explain how a conventional boiler works, what the benefits of installing one are, and the difference between this type compared to other types of boilers.
+We’ll also help you find the best conventional boiler for your home.
 Read on for more information...

 What is a conventional boiler?

 A conventional boiler heats your home through a separate water cylinder.
-The cylinder is kept in a loft space and this type of system is one you’d tend to find in an older property.
-However, they can still be a good choice for the right home, such as the modern household which has a higher demand for hot water or those with a larger number of bathrooms than the standard home.
+The cylinder is kept in a loft space meaning this type of system is one you’d tend to find in an older property.
+However, they can still be a good choice for a modern household (which has a higher demand for hot water) and those with a larger number of bathrooms than the standard home.
 For a conventional boiler, you’ll need more space than if you were to have a boiler of any other type.

 For more information about finding the best conventional boiler, chat to our engineers on live chat or use our ‘Find a Boiler’ online tool